TsekNet/PowerShell/Profile/README.md

 ### Installing

-1. Download files in this repo
+1. Download profile.ps1 from this repo
-2. Place the profile.ps1 in your preffered $profile location
+2. Copy profile.ps1 in $profile.CurrentUserAllHosts
-3. Install the required modules listed above
-4. Copy Beast.ps1 into the oh-my-posh themes directory
-5. Restart PowerShell
+3. Restart PowerShell or run `& $profile.CurrentUserAllHosts`

 *NOTE* If you run into any errors, $Error[0] will have the latest error message for troubleshooting.